 The Universal Property Identifier (UPI) Workgroup, has created a single model to globally and accurately identify properties.
 The UPI standard is already being adopted by technology companies and foreign governments to improve accuracy and information across property data sets. | LEARN MORE ABOUT THE UPI WORKGROUP

 The RESO Cross-Platform Interoperability Workgroup creates solutions that ensure different industry systems can seamlessly work together.
 In driving standardized models for sharing listing and customer data across transaction management systems, this workgroup creates efficiency for industry professionals and consumers. | LEARN MORE ABOUT THE CROSS-PLATFORM INTEROPERABILITY WORKGROUP

 The Distributed Ledger Workgroup develops an events model to document lifecycle insights about real estate.
 In conjunction with the RESO Data Dictionary, the event model provides standardized fields which can be delivered through a traditional API or a decentralized system. | LEARN MORE ABOUT THE DISTRIBUTED LEDGER WORKGROUP

-The Board of Directors’ Liaison Workgroup is the communication channel between the board, workgroup chairs, and the CEO.
+The Board of Directors’ Liaison Committee is the communication channel between the board, workgroup chairs, and the CEO.
 This group ensures that workgroups achieve strategic plan objectives, and provides the collaboration that ensures that all workgroup standards are well-understood and complementary.